asegner/spring-ltw-weblogic/Readme.md

 application classloader and the individual skinny WAR's web application classloaders.
 Now from a classloader point of view, the communal WAR is the parent of the skinny WARs and provides a weavable, shared library and spring context that is visible to all the WARS in the EAR without using a javaagent.

 The next step of this solution is optional.
-[Communal WAR Maven Plugin](https://github.com/asegner/communalwar-maven-plugin) is used to automate the creation of skinny WARs from fat WARs.
+[Skinny WAR Maven Plugin](https://github.com/asegner/skinnywar-maven-plugin) is used to automate the creation of skinny WARs from fat WARs.
 This plugin attempts to determine what jars belong in the communal war without any additional configuration.
 This is one of the many ways to accomplish the packaging of skinny WARs.
-Maven shade plugin may be useful as well.